prusnak/rusnak.io/_posts/2016-02-02-nfc-tags-in-prague-metro.md

 ![nfc-metro-detail](/assets/nfc-metro-detail.jpg)

-Don't worry, I haven't notice that either at first, until my friend Sargon pointed me to it.
+Don't worry, I haven't notice it either at first, until my friend Sargon pointed that out.

-So this white circle looks like a NFC tag.
+So this white circle looks like a NFC tag (and yes, it is there even when there is a poster over it).

 Let's try it out!

 I am using Nexus 5 phone with [NFC TagInfo by NXP](https://play.google.com/store/apps/details?id=com.nxp.taginfolite) application installed.